msteffan/fundamentals/03_a_computer_program/01_text_intro.md

 * Locate and correct errors in a program based on standard error messages

-**Feel free to create a dedicated folder (such as `ch_3`) inside the `fundamentals` folder on your Nitrous box in which to put any files that you are asked to create in this chapter**
+**Feel free to create a dedicated folder (such as `ch_3`) inside the `fundamentals` folder, in which you can store any files that you are asked to create in this chapter.**

 ## Outline